 iOS 15 removed the Allow Untrusted Shortcuts option inside the Settings app.
 Instead of this, it has added some additional controls.

-In iOS 15, when you try to install a shortcut from outside, it simply shows the screen where you can tap Add Shortcut to get it.
+In iOS 15 and iOS 16, when you try to install a shortcut from outside, it simply shows the screen where you can tap Add Shortcut to get it.
 You no longer have to specifically allow or block the installation of shortcuts from outside sources.